 - Parvovirus B19

 - Coxsackie viruses

-Fungi that can cause arthritis include histoplasma, coccidiomyces, and blastomyces.
-These infections are usually less severe and slower to develop than bacterial infections.
+Fungi that can cause arthritis include histoplasma, coccidioides, and blastomyces.
+These infections are usually slower to develop than bacterial infections.

 Who's at Risk for Septic Arthritis?